lt-columbo/pisces_tools/connected_validator/README.md

 ssh in to your Pisces miner.

 Any of the following methods will run the script:
-1. sudo /home/admin/connectedvalidator.php
+1. /home/admin/connectedvalidator.php
-2. sudo ~/connected_validator.php
+2. ~/connected_validator.php
-3. sudo ./connected_validator.php  (requires you to be in the /home/admin directory)
+3. ./connected_validator.php  (requires you to be in the /home/admin directory)

 **To Install**